HaniAlouane/Station-Meteo/README.md

 ## 📦 Third-Party Libraries

-These drivers are included in the repository for ease of deployment on the Pico.
+These drivers are included in the repository for ease of deployment.
 They are not modified from their original versions.

 | File | Author | Source |
 |------|--------|--------|